TachyonicProject/blueprints/docs/source/netrino/index.rst

 The customer is automatically selected as the current tenant in the Infinitystone scope, and the service template must explicitly be specified.
 Once the service template is known, the additional fields is dictated by the YANG models in the service template.
-If the data in the service request can not be parsed for whatever reason (inluding invalid syntax, required field(s) missing or resource depleted) the service request is not created.
+If the data in the service request can not be parsed for whatever reason (including invalid syntax, required field(s) missing or resource depleted) the service request is not created.
 On the other hand, if all information was supplied correctly, the service request is created immediately, and the user may reference it at any time to get an update on its status.